| |

 Chronology:

-1584 - On the death of his father, Feydor had to face a court struggle lead by
+1584 - On the death of his father, Feodor had to face a court struggle lead by

 the family of Ivan's last wife, (Nagoi) and other more powerful boyar families

-1586 - Patriarch of Antioch, Joachim, visits Moscow and Feodor raises the
+1586 - Patriarch of Antioch, Joachim, visited Moscow and Feodor raised the

 subject of making the Metropolitan of Moscow a Patriarch.
 Stefan Bathory died